The Birdwood Gully Round Walk in Springwood

 Giant Stairway to Furber Steps Loop in Katoomba

-The Giant Stairway to Furber Steps Loop in the Katoomba area of the Blue Mountains is a fantastic hike that includes two iconic staircases.
+The Giant Stairway to Furber Steps Loop in Katoomba is a fantastic hike that features two iconic staircases in the Blue Mountains.

-This moderately challenging walking track is one of the best in the Blue Mountains, with panoramic valley views, unique rock formations, beautiful forests, and much more.
+This moderately challenging track offers some of the region’s best scenery, including sweeping valley views, unique rock formations, lush forests, and more.

 Read more